 - And make sure you have permissions in place so you are not sharing photos or other information about the children in your care without their parent's permission.

 Read Hannah Mallaband's blog about Using Instagram to inspire others and her top tips for social media.

 Keep up-to-date with and get inspiration from PACEY's social media channels.

 Things to consider

 When you're advertising your business, it's also worth spending some time thinking carefully about how much information you want to share about where you live.
-Childminders work from their own homes, and it's important to balance the need to advertise your business to attract more clients, and to maintain the security of your home.
+For example, because childminders work from their own homes, it's important to balance the need to advertise your business to attract more clients, and to maintain the security of your home.

 Many childminders choose to share only part of their address and postcode - for example, "I live just off the High Road, close to the village school and on the 38 bus route."